pace-neutrons/Horace/documentation/smg/14_documentation.md

 The first job to add a new document is to create it.

 * The file should be added into the `docs` folder, preferably with the `.rst` suffix.
-   * For ease the filename of the document should be the title with spaces replaced by underscores.
+   * For ease of reference and consistency, the filename of the document should be the title with spaces replaced by underscores.
 * It should be written using the sphinx-doc style, including interfile references through:

     ```
     :ref:`link-label <link_file:link_location>`
     ```

- * External references are written in the usual ReST format:
+ * External references are written in the usual reST format:

     ```
     `link-label <https:\\link-to-elsewhere>`